macie-k/download-snap-memories/README.md

 ## How to:
 - Go [here](https://accounts.snapchat.com/accounts/downloadmydata) and request your data
-- Wait for the e-mail from Snapchat & download provided file
+- Wait for the e-mail from Snapchat & download the archive
-- Place `memories_history.json` file from requested data in the same directory
+- Place `memories_history.json` file in the same directory
 - Launch the program

 <br>